PureAsbestos/PureAsbestos/README.md

 💼 CS degree holder looking for work in software development.
+US-based, and willing to relocate almost anywhere.

 🎨 Currently working on [a pixel editor made with Godot](https://www.youtube.com/watch?v=dcojTX6x5qU) (repo is not yet public).